UNSPSC: Governance

-The UNSPSC was jointly developed by the United Nations Development Programme (UNDP) and Dun & Bradstreet in 1998 and is currently managed by GS1 US, which is responsible for overseeing code change requests, revising the codes and issuing regularly scheduled updates to the code, as well as managing special projects and initiatives.
+The UNSPSC was jointly developed by the United Nations Development Programme (UNDP) and Dun & Bradstreet in 1998 and was managed by GS1 US until 2024, then reverting to the UNDP, which is responsible for overseeing code change requests, revising the codes and issuing regularly scheduled updates to the code, as well as managing special projects and initiatives.

 Availability and languages

 The codeset is available in English, French, German, Spanish, Italian, Japanese, Korean, Dutch, Mandarin Chinese, Portuguese, Danish, Norwegian, Swedish, and Hungarian.
 The latest PDF version of the codeset is available for download at no cost, though a user account is required and can be created (also at no cost).
 A version in Microsoft Excel format is available to members, who can also request changes and suggest additions to the code.